Advocates

 - The same reward structure as other advocates in the campaign

 An advocate can share their link with anyone, including by posting it publicly.
-Friends submit their contact info through the link — the advocate does not need to be involved in the submission itself.
+People submit their contact info through the link — the advocate does not need to be involved in the submission itself.

 If you want to prevent public sharing (for private programs), ask advocates not to post the link publicly and use an expiry date to limit the window.